godotengine/godot-docs/classes/class_@gdscript.rst

 Returns a :ref:`Resource<class_Resource>` from the filesystem located at ``path``.
 During run-time, the resource is loaded when the script is being parsed.
 This function effectively acts as a reference to that resource.
 Note that this function requires ``path`` to be a constant :ref:`String<class_String>`.
 If you want to load a resource from a dynamic/variable path, use :ref:`load<class_@GDScript_method_load>`.

-\ **Note:** Resource paths can be obtained by right clicking on a resource in the Assets Panel and choosing "Copy Path" or by dragging the file from the FileSystem dock into the script.
+\ **Note:** This function will only load files and data that are stored in the ``res://`` or the ``user://`` folder.
+Resource paths can be obtained by right clicking on a resource in the Assets Panel and choosing "Copy Path" or by dragging the file from the FileSystem dock into the script.

 ::